 What a wild ride it must have been… being with Jesus, day in and day out, as he interpreted Scripture, healed people in mind and body and preached about the coming of the Kingdom.
 And I suppose that James and John, in their enthusiasm, might be forgiven for putting their mother up to asking Jesus to award them special placement in his kingdom.
 Mark’s version of the story actually has the brothers themselves making the pitch (Mark 10:35-45).
 But Jesus knew that “exaltation” was a two-edged sword and served to separate people from God.
 “Whoever wishes to be great among you must be your servant,” he told them, and “whoever wishes to be first among you must be your slave” (Matt 20:26-27).
 If you truly want to be with me… and be like me, you have to understand this and live into it.
 But be careful what you wish for: when you sign up to “drink from this cup” you may find that it’s more than you bargained for.

-Isn’t it funny how the past is sometimes prologue?
+Isn’t it funny how the past is sometime prologue?
 Many pundits say that we have arrived at the end of Christendom… a time, at least in the eyes of the Western world, when everyone, or almost everyone was, or should have been, Christian… when governments recognized and gave special precedence to the precepts of the Christian faith.
 Without commenting on the validity of that assumption, Christianity has been the dominant paradigm in our part of the world since the late 4th century when the Roman emperor Constantine adopted the faith for his entire empire and made it a function of government.
-Certainly, the church has not been “established” (meaning a function of government) in this country since we won our independence from Great Britain, but it’s been pretty much where everyone we knew went on Sunday for as long as we can remember.
+Certainly, the church has not been “established” (that is, a function of government) in this country since we won our independence from Great Britain, but it’s been pretty much where everyone we knew went on Sunday… for as long as we can remember.
 Until now.
 Now most of us know (and love) many who are “un-churched:” who don’t attend church and/or choose “none” as their denominational affiliation.
-Worse, the media is rife with stories of Christians being killed simply on account their faith in Asia, Africa and the Middle East, and other places where the Faith once flourished.
-The church is at risk not only abroad, but here in our own country by those who would pervert the tenets of their own faith and patriotism to somehow justify the killing of those who are different from themselves.
-I won’t reiterate the headlines.
-You all have eyes to read, and ears to hear.
-It’s easy to become overly nostalgic about the way things (never) used to be: it’s only been 331 years since the Glorious Revolution in mother England, ending decades of periodic bloodshed over differences between Anglican and Catholic doctrine.
-And it’s been just over two decades since the end of “The Troubles” in Northern Ireland, when Protestants and Catholics gave up bombing one another to get their respective points across, and embarked upon a fragile truce.
+Worse, the media is rife with stories of Christians being killed simply on account their beliefs in Asia, Africa and the Middle East, and other places where the Faith once flourished.
+The church is placed at risk not only abroad, but right here in our own country, by those who would pervert the tenets of faith and patriotism to somehow justify the killing of those who are different from themselves.
+I won’t reiterate the headlines… y’all have eyes to read, and ears to hear.
+And yet, it’s easy to become overly nostalgic about the way things (never) used to be: it’s only been 333 years since the Glorious Revolution in old mother England, ending decades of periodic bloodshed over differences between Anglican and Catholic doctrine.
+And it’s been only about 24 years since the end of “The Troubles” in Northern Ireland, when Protestants and Catholics finally gave up bombing one another to get their respective points across, and embarked upon a fragile truce.
 I could go on… being a Christian has never been all “pony rides and balloons.”

 So, how might this inform our understanding of the Great Commission?
 “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything that I have commanded you” (Matt 28:19-20).
 How might this impact our willingness to follow Jesus’ “new” commandment for us to love one another just as he loves us (John 13:34)?
 I sometimes ask myself how far I’d be willing to go to proclaim the Good News of Jesus Christ in the face of deadly opposition.
 How about you?
 Would you, like our patron James be willing to place yourselves and your families at risk to proclaim the love of Christ?
 I hope I would.
 I hope we all would.